Last Updated: March 2022

-As a customer/visitor of Oxford Adventure Park, Lasergaming or High Ropes Oxford, you will be asked to provide some basic information and contact details.
+As a customer/visitor of LASERGAMING AND HIGH ROPES LTD, you will be asked to provide some basic information and contact details.
 The following information will be collected:

 the names of all customers or visitors, or if it is a group of people, the name of one member of the group a contact phone number for each customer or visitor, or for the lead member of a group of people date of visit and arrival time and departure time

 The venue/establishment as the data controllers for the collection of your personal data, will be responsible for compliance with data protection legislation for the period of time it holds the information.
 When that information is requested by the NHS Test and Trace service, the service would at this point be responsible for compliance with data protection legislation for that period of time.

 The NHS Test and Trace service as part of safeguarding your personal data, has in place technical, organisational and administrative security measures to protect your personal information that it receives from the venue/establishment, that it holds from loss, misuse, and unauthorised access, disclosure, alteration and destruction.